 As optometric scope of practice continues to allow doctors of optometry to practice at the top of their license—utilizing the fullest extent of their education and training to meet the increasing demands on the U.S. health care system—optometric staff shouldn’t be overlooked.
 Increased responsibilities, procedures and demands on doctors of optometry translate into a greater need for proven, skilled support on the part of paraoptometric staff.

-“The more they can do, the more they produce,” says AOA President William T. Reynolds, O.D., in the July/Aug 2020 issue of AOA Focus.
+“The more they can do, the more they produce,” said AOA Immediate Past President William T. Reynolds, O.D., in the July/Aug 2020 issue of AOA Focus.
 “And everyone wants to do something valuable, to be valued.

 "That’s why it’s so important that paraoptometrics become certified,” he added.
 “I think we’re just seeing the tip of the iceberg.
 As practices evolve, I think you’re going to see techs play more integral roles in practices.”